 Under state (Arizona) and federal laws, certain dangerous crimes carry mandatory sentences.
 This means that, unless the defendant can demonstrate mitigating circumstances, the judge must sentence the defendant to a certain amount of time in jail or prison.
 If you are facing a crime that falls under state or federal mandatory sentencing guidelines, we will fight to dismiss or reduce your charges.
 Contact the team at Suzuki Law Offices, L.L.C. today to discuss your case.Mandatory sentences fall under four categories:

 If you already have one felony on your record and are now charged with a second or third felony, you will face a mandatory prison sentence.
 Class 3 felony convictions carry penalties of 5 to 15 years in prison.

-Our criminal defense attorneys are well prepared to defend you.
-Founding Lawyer Richard Suzuki is a former Assistant U.S. Attorney with extensive knowledge of the criminal justice process, especially federal court rules and procedures.
+Our firm's founder, Richard Suzuki, is a former Assistant U.S. Attorney with extensive knowledge of the criminal justice process, especially federal court rules and procedures.
 His experience in federal court and his insights into prosecution tactics provide an invaluable advantage to clients facing serious federal charges – in state or federal court.

 If you have questions about your case, our firm can provide you with answers during a free case evaluation.
 Contact us today to learn more about your rights and how we can help.